Cleather Surname

 Where Does The Last Name Cleather Come From? nationality or country of origin

-The last name Cleather is borne by more people in England than any other country or territory.
-It may also be rendered as a variant:.
-For other possible spellings of this name click here.
+The last name Cleather is carried by more people in England than any other country or territory.
+It may appear as:.
+Click here to see other possible spellings of this surname.

 How Common Is The Last Name Cleather? popularity and diffusion

-The last name is most commonly held in England, where it is borne by 9 people, or 1 in 6,190,895.
-In England Cleather is primarily concentrated in: North Yorkshire, where 44 percent are found, Greater London, where 33 percent are found and Surrey, where 22 percent are found.
-Without taking into account England it occurs in 2 countries.
-It is also found in Canada, where 9 percent are found and Czechia, where 9 percent are found.
+The last name Cleather is most commonly occurring in England, where it is borne by 9 people, or 1 in 6,190,895.
+In England it is most numerous in: North Yorkshire, where 44 percent are found, Greater London, where 33 percent are found and Surrey, where 22 percent are found.
+Other than England it exists in 2 countries.
+It also occurs in Canada, where 9 percent are found and Czechia, where 9 percent are found.

 Cleather Family Population Trend historical fluctuation

-The frequency of Cleather has changed over time.
-In England the number of people carrying the Cleather last name decreased 68 percent between 1881 and 2014.
+The occurrence of Cleather has changed over time.
+In England the number of people who held the Cleather last name decreased 68 percent between 1881 and 2014.

 Phonetically Similar Names